shimspedy/sengov/content/states/arizona/alma-hernandez/_index.md

 ---
 date: 2024-01-08T11:54:12-05:00
 title: "Alma Hernandez"
-seo_title: "contact Representatives Alma Hernandez"
+seo_title: "contact Representative Alma Hernandez"
 subheader:
-     greeting: Contact Representatives Alma Hernandez
+     greeting: Contact Representative Alma Hernandez
-     description: Alma Hernandez, born on April 11, 1993, is an American politician serving as a Democratic member of the Arizona House of Representatives for the 20th district.
+     description: Alma Hernandez, born on April 11, 1993, is an American politician serving as a Democratic member of the Arizona House of Representative for the 20th district.
 She was elected in 2018 to succeed Macario Saldate, who was term-limited
-description: Contact Representatives Alma Hernandez of Arizona.
+description: Contact Representative Alma Hernandez of Arizona.
 Contact information for Alma Hernandez includes email address, phone number, and mailing address.
 image: alma-hernandez.jpeg
 video:
 url:  /states/arizona/alma-hernandez/